Locals on the job

 Works at the Graham St campus of GV Health are becoming increasingly visible, with preparatory ground works giving way to the commencement of building at several locations around the site.

 A number of local contractors - including carpenters, engineers and excavators - have been employed by the Lendlease Group.

 Marc Quarrell, director of Marc Quarrell Excavations (MQE), has been involved with the redevelopment project from its beginning.

-MQE specialize in civil excavation, or earthworks.
-Mr Quarrell said his company has been hard at work on the construction of the In-patient Unit (IPU) tower, which will have a footprint of 1500 square metres, and will match the height of the new court house.
+MQE specialise in civil excavation, or earthworks.
+Mr Quarrell said his company had been hard at work on the construction of the In-patient Unit (IPU) tower, which would have a footprint of 1500 square metres and match the height of the new court house.

 “We’ve been doing a lot of groundworks for the IPU, including preparation work for the piles,” he said.

 Piles are dug by an excavation machine called a piling rig, which is essentially a huge corkscrew which drills to a depth of approximately 15 metres, removes the dirt and injects concrete to form the foundations of a building.

 Based in Shepparton, MQE employ locally and also source their materials in the region.